-Students are expected to wear plain black leather or similar school shoes.
-We are aware that some shoe retailers such as Clarks have brought out footwear which looks like a trainer.
-This type of footwear is permitted as long as it is totally plain black (excluding any type of coloured logo).
-Students are not permitted to wear footwear such as, trainers of any colour (including black); plimsolls/canvas shoes; shoes with high heels; platforms; flip flops/sandals; boots of any kind; and any footwear that offers no protection from a health and safety point of view.
-Students are expected to wear plain black or plain grey ankle socks, students are not permitted to wear patterned or coloured socks.
+Students are expected to wear plain black leather or polishable school shoes.
+Students are not permitted to wear footwear such as, trainers of any colour (including plain black); plimsolls or canvas shoes; shoes with high heels; platforms; flip flops or sandals; boots of any kind; and any footwear that offers no protection from a health and safety point of view.
+Students are expected to wear plain ankle socks.
+These must be plain black, with no colour or pattern permitted.
+Students may opt to wear black, opaque tights.

-If you are unclear of which footwear is suitable please contact us at the school to avoid unnecessary expenditure.
+If you are unclear of which footwear is suitable, please contact us at the school in order to avoid unnecessary expenditure.